 California's approach has been effective in enhancing public safety and reducing the number of crashes and fatalities involving large trucks and commercial buses.
-California expects to continue its approach for FFY 2021.
+California expects to continue its approach for FFY 2022.

 In order to maintain certification and as required by federal regulations, each auditor must complete 24 audits in a 12-month period at least six of which must be onsite audits.
+(The onsite audit requirement was suspended by the FMCSA due to the Coronavirus 2019 pandemic.)
 The requirement to complete 24 safety audits and 32 roadside inspections will remain the same.
 New safety auditors will have up to the last day of the next performance cycle to complete a minimum of six supervised onsite safety audits, and the remaining 18 may be supervised onsite or offsite safety audits.
 The 32 roadside inspections remain unchanged.
-California expects current certified safety auditors to maintain their certification and the CHP anticipates conducting 2,760 safety audits through the NE program for FFY 2021.
+California expects current certified safety auditors to maintain their certification and the CHP anticipates conducting 2,800 safety audits through the NE program for FFY 2022.
 California Highway Patrol personnel must conduct NE safety audits only on federally-funded overtime.